 3. Not pronouncing nasal vowels

-The Portuguese language contains not only the vowels a, e, i, o and u, but also ã, which is pronounced with a distinctive nasal twang.
+The Portuguese language contains not only the vowels a, e, i, o, and u, but also ã and õ which are pronounced with a distinctive nasal twang.
 This sound can be hard to master for English speakers, and as a result, they often pronounce it as if it’s simply a non-nasal a.

 4. Getting hung up on details